DanielKeep/rust-recurrence/practical-intro-to-macros.md

 macro_rules! recurrence {
     ( a[n]: $sty:ty = $($inits:expr),+ , ... , $recur:expr ) => {
         {
+            /*
+                What follows here is *literally* the code from before, cut and pasted into a new position.
+No other changes have been made.
+            */

             use std::ops::Index;

             struct Recurrence {